Employment and Support Allowance (ESA)

 In October 2008, Employment and Support Allowance replaced Incapacity Benefit and Income Support paid on incapacity grounds for new customers.
 It is made up of two parts, non-means tested contribution based ESA for those who have paid sufficient national insurance contributions and means-tested income and related ESA for those who have a low or no income.
 Universal Credit is a new benefit payment that is gradually replacing working age means-tested benefits, including income related ESA.

-Newcastle Welfare Rights have a useful document on Universal Credit.
+Newcastle Welfare Rights have a useful guide on Universal Credit.

 Am I eligible for Employment and Support Allowance?